Academic and Career Planning

 - Post-secondary exploration and planning and events for students and families

 Xello is an engaging online program that helps students build the skills, knowledge, and plans to be future-ready.
 Students can use the many tools available in Xello.
 Families can contact their student services office to receive an electronic invite to create a Xello account linked to their student.
-HERE is a guide to set up a parent account.
+HERE is a guide reviewing the details of a parent account.
 See your building ACP coordinator for more information.
 Students may have engaged in several of the Xello activities already, some might be coming in future lessons, while other activities students will not be assigned at school.
 Observing your student’s work in Xello will create great conversation starters between you and your child!